Seasonal energy efficiency ratio: 2015

 In 2011 the US Department of Energy (DOE) revised energy conservation rules to impose elevated minimum standards and regional standards for residential HVAC systems.
 The regional approach recognizes the differences in cost-optimization resulting from regional climate differences.
 For example, there is little cost benefit in having a very high SEER air conditioning unit in Maine, a state in the northeast US.

-Starting January 1, 2015, split-system central air conditioners installed in the Southeastern Region of the United States of America must be at least 14 SEER.
+Starting January 1, 2015, split-system central air conditioners installed in the Southeastern Region of the US must be at least 14 SEER.
 The Southeastern Region includes Alabama, Arkansas, Delaware, Florida, Georgia, Hawaii, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, and Virginia.
 Similarly, split-system central air conditioners installed in the Southwestern Region must be a minimum 14 SEER and 12.2 EER beginning on January 1, 2015.
 The Southwestern Region consists of Arizona, California, Nevada, and New Mexico.
-Split-system central air conditioners installed in all other states outside the Southeastern and Southwestern regions must continue to be a minimum of 13 SEER, which is the current national requirement.
+Split-system central air conditioners installed in all other regions must continue to be a minimum of 13 SEER, which is the current national requirement.

 There have been many new advances in efficient technology over the past 10 years which have enabled manufacturers to increase their SEER ratings dramatically in order to stay above the required minimums set by the United States department of energy.

 2023

 Effective January 1, 2023, cooling products will be subject to regional minimum efficiencies, according to Seasonal Energy Efficiency Ratio 2 (SEER2).
-New M1 testing procedure is designed to better reflect current field conditions.
+The new M1 testing procedure is designed to better reflect current field conditions.
 DOE increases systems' external static pressure from current SEER (0.1 in. of water) to SEER2 (0.5 in. of water).
 These pressure conditions were devised to consider ducted systems that would be seen in the field.
 With this change, new nomenclature will be used to denote M1 ratings (including EER2 and HSPF2).